ncjones/ec2-find/README.md

 EC2 Find
 ========

-Bash script to find AWS EC2 instances by tag values and show concise output that is both human-readable and scripting-friendly.
-The command syntax is greatly simplified compared to using `aws ec2 describe-instances` filters.
+CLI tool to find AWS EC2 instances by tag values and show concise output that is both human-readable and scripting-friendly.
+The command syntax and output is greatly simplified compared to using `aws ec2 describe-instances`.

 Usage